joncarter1/cookiecutter_research/README.md

-# copier research
+# Cookiecutter Research

-This template introduces Python software development best practices and useful extensions to ML researchers:
+A template repository with Python software development best practices and useful extensions for ML researchers:
 - **uv** for Python dependency management.
 - **ruff** for automatic code linting and formatting.
 - **beartype** for runtime type-checking.